mohamedhaiham94/DeepFields-NeRF-/README.md

 │   ├── sampling.py                 # Sampler class for stratified/hierarchical sampling.
 │   ├── train.py                    # Training script for NeRF.
 │   ├── extract_vol.py              # Extracts colored occupancy volume from trained model.
-│   ├── write_format.py             # Writes the tiff format for napari and paraview.
+│   ├── write_format.py             # Writes the tiff and vti format for napari and paraview.
 │   └── post_process_vol.py         # Postprocess and clean the volume.
 │
 ├── outputs/                        # Created output files from from training.